Sneak Preview: This Apricot White Chocolate Scones recipe with walnuts produces a memorable sugar-crusted cream breakfast scone packed with sweetness.

 A few years ago, I had the opportunity to volunteer in the kitchen at Bible Study Fellowship headquarters in San Antonio.
 Their motto emphasizes excellence in service to the Lord.

 The food they prepare is just one example.
-After helping to serve these scones for breakfast one morning, I was thrilled to get the recipe.
+After helping to serve these white chocolate scones for breakfast one morning, I was thrilled to get the recipe.

 If you need to make these ahead, freeze the shaped dough, but don’t bake them until the day you want to serve them.
 Eat scones the day they are baked, like donuts.